 Sometimes when you need support, there is no time to access it.
 Online counselling in Australia is needed.
 Lacking the time to travel to and from an appointment may cause you to hesitate seeking support.
-Whilst online counselling is not the same as sitting in a room together, it may be an alternative way of getting support.
-Support that would be otherwise difficult to access.
+Whilst online counselling is not the same as sitting in a room together, in some cases it is a great alternative way to get support.

 When might online counselling be useful?

 Many circumstances may cause you to consider counselling online.

 - If you are living remotely in a small community where privacy is an issue

 - If you are short on time and this is hindering you to seek support

 - If you are physically disabled or too ill to travel

 We go through the details of how online counselling works in our first session.
 Counselling online is not suitable if you are going through crisis or are in danger in any way.
 If you need immediate support, click this link for emergency supports contact details.

 We want to resemble a face to face session, so find a private place to speak from.
 Try to minimise the risk of disturbances.
 This helps our meeting flow better.
 Have something for comfort with you.
 Maybe a cup of tea, a blanket and some tissues.
 This helps you relax and forget about the technology.
 Lastly, bring a charger for your electronic device.